 This is enough to cover the claim transaction.
 Go ahead and claim it.
-Again, choose the low fee option to reduce loses against this small reward sum:
+Again, you may choose the low-fee option to reduce losses against this small reward sum:

 Your rewards are added straight to your wallet:

-If you want to re-stake this amount and benefit from the compound effect, go ahead, but make sure you do not lose too much in transaction costs.
+If you want to re-stake this claimed amount and benefit from the compound effect, go ahead but make sure you do not lose too much in transaction costs.